rosettastone0501-cpu/Hlin/docs/readme.md

 `Toolbox` : Macro is just like MCP but more simpler. with high customizability. call your complex command set with very few inputs.

+`audit-log` : every single execution will be recorded and saved into the audit-log file for tracking actions and each status

 `Template` : we featured slot system. which means you can make different action by same template.

 ```